snehakale/Linux-Server-Configuration/README.md

 10. Install and configure Apache to serve a Python mod_wsgi application.
 For apache2 server use command `sudo apt-get install apache2`
-If you built your project with Python 3, you will need to install the Python 3 mod_wsgi package on your server: `sudo apt-get install libapache2-mod-wsgi-py3`.
+If you built your project with Python 3, you will need to install the Python 3 mod_wsgi package on your server
+`sudo apt-get install libapache2-mod-wsgi-py3`.

 11. Install and configure PostgreSQL
 For postgresql use command: `sudo apt-get install postgresql`
 a.
 Do not allow remote connections
 Use command `sudo nano /etc/postgresql/9.3/main/pg_hba.conf` to edit the file.
 Add the following contents int it, save and exit the file.
 `#local   all   all   peer`
 `local   all   all   md5`
 b.
 Create a new database user named **catalog** that has limited permissions to your catalog application database.
 Use following commands.
 *to start editing in psql mode with postgres user*
 `sudo -i -u postgres psql`
 *To create a user*
 `CREATE ROLE catalog WITH LOGIN PASSWORD '*****';`
 *To add roles to user*
 `Alter catalog WITH CREATEDB`
 *To list out the users and their roles*
 `\du`
 Once you are done, exit the psql.
 c.
 Use command `sudo service postgresql restart` to restart the postgresql
 d.
 After these setting, it is reccomended to restart the *apache server*
 Use command `Sudo service apache2 restart`
-You can check status for apache2 using this command `sudo systemctl status apache2`
+You can check status for apache server using this command `sudo systemctl status apache2`
 **Referrences** :
 (1) [Install postgresql on Ubuntu and create role](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04)
 (2) [Postgres User Roles](http://arnulf.us/PostgreSQL_Permissions_and_Roles)